 Here, the first container ship terminals were constructed.
 It was the primary port on the Pacific Coast.
-The Port of Oakland is rated as one of the top three gateways on the West Coast, despite the fact that it frequently gets overlooked in favor of its bigger siblings.
-Ninety-nine percent of all containerized products that go through Northern California are handled by the port.
+The Port of Oakland is rated as one of the top three gateways on the West Coast, despite the fact that it frequently gets overlooked in favour of its bigger siblings.
+Ninety-nine per cent of all containerized products that go through Northern California are handled by the port.

 - Vessel arrivals: 1775